Vxtzq/qwen-scrape/README.md

 * Test the discovery endpoint in your browser: `http://192.168.1.38:8000/v1/models`
 * Ensure the `model` string in your agent exactly matches one of the returned `id` values (e.g., `qwen/qwen3.7-max`).

+## Limitations
+- based on a web interface, might not be as reliable as a standard paid API
+- reasonning content is not available to this day
+- slower than API

 ## Security Notes

 ⚠️ **This project is intended for local, trusted network use only.**